docker-archive/go-healthcheck/README.md

 To install go-healthcheck, just import it in your application:

-`import "github.com/docker/go-healthcheck/health"`
+`import "github.com/docker/go-healthcheck"`

-You can also (optionally) import `health/api` that will add two convenience endpoints: `/debug/health/down` and `/debug/health/up`.
+You can also (optionally) import `api` that will add two convenience endpoints: `/debug/health/down` and `/debug/health/up`.
 These endpoints add "manual" checks that allow the service to quickly be brought in/out of rotation.

-`import _ "github.com/docker/go-healthcheck/health/api"`
+`import _ "github.com/docker/go-healthcheck/api"`

 ```bash
 # curl localhost:5001/debug/health